 Looking for a new (or used!) set of wheels?

-Having your own car somewhere as small and well-connected as Hong Kong might feel like an unnecessary luxury when you first arrive in the 852.
+Having your own car somewhere as small and well-connected as Hong Kong might feel like an unnecessary luxury when you first arrive in the city.
 The efficient, economical (and environmentally friendly) public transport options on offer here certainly mean you can get by easily without.
 However, as families grow, and perhaps choose to live further out of the city, having your own wheels can start to look more attractive (certainly after one too many of those especially hair-raising taxi rides!).
 We’ve put together a checklist of seven things to consider before you think about switching gears.

 You can buy a new car, direct from a car dealership, or a used car, either through a second-hand car dealer or direct from a private owner.
 New cars will obviously have no wear and tear, be under a manufacturer’s guarantee and can come with finance options.
-However, Hong Kong has one of the highest “new car taxes” around – with a progressive tax rate of up to 115% of the car’s value – so buying a pre-owned car can be a more economical choice, even when you factor in the potential issues and lack of manufacturer’s warranty.
+However, Hong Kong has one of the highest “new car taxes” around – with a progressive tax rate of up to 115% of the car’s value – so buying a second-hand car can be a more economical choice, even when you factor in the potential issues and lack of manufacturer’s warranty.

-Going down the second-hand route makes a lot of sense for most families.
+Going down the pre-loved route makes a lot of sense for most families.
 As “luxury” items, cars in Hong Kong are generally maintained very well, often by a driver who cares for the car daily.
 Because of the original costs involved, many of the cars in Hong Kong are top of the range, high-spec models (hello leather seats and sunroofs!).
 Cars here also tend to have lower mileage as well, which means potentially fewer maintenance issues along the line.
 And the sheer churn of people coming and going (and the need to buy and sell cars) keeps second-hand prices competitive with what you might expect to pay elsewhere.

-First things first – you’re going to need a Hong Kong issued driving licence.
+First things first – you’re going to need a Hong Kong driving licence.
 You cannot become a registered car owner (or get the required insurance cover) without a local licence, a valid HKID and residential status.
 But don’t start to panic about practising your parallel parking just yet!
-The chances are you will be able to use the licence you have from your home country to qualify for either a full or a temporary Hong Kong licence without the need for further testing.
+The chances are you will be able to use the licence you have from your home country to qualify for either a full or a temporary Hong Kong driver’s licence without the need for further testing.
 Details about this can be found on the Department for Transport’s website.

 Remember where you are!
 In Hong Kong, everything is imported, including cars and car parts.
-As such, it makes sense to choose a car that is going to be cost effective to service and maintain.
+As such, it makes sense to choose a car that is going to be cost-effective to service and maintain.
 Historically, Japanese cars have been a very popular choice, but Korean, German and Swedish manufacturers are now becoming more popular.
 Also, bear in mind the trade-off between size and cost – vehicle licensing fees are charged in line with the size of your car’s engine – a private car with a 1,500cc or lower engine will cost $3,929 annually to licence; a car with an engine over 4,500cc will be $11,329!